 For others, such as Ryan, working from home has been transformational, in a positive way.
 Ryan was a gambling addict for 15 years and is now in recovery.
-Until the first lockdown, he worked in an office near Windsor as a road and street works planning manager.
+Until the first lockdown, he worked in an office near Windsor as a road and street work planning manager.
 He began recovery at the end of March after his family discovered the extent of his addiction, which was a daily habit.
 “I would gamble at work,” he said.
 “My office is next to two or three bookmakers, which I’d go into at lunchtime.
 I’d always have my horses on in the afternoon, if I was going out for a smoke break or a cup of tea I’d be playing online slots.
-Sometimes from my desk I’d have my phone upside down, while the reels are spinning, and I’m just waiting to hear a bonus.”
+Sometimes from my desk, I’d have my phone upside down, while the reels are spinning, and I’m just waiting to hear a bonus.”

 A 24-hour virtual community

-Ryan told his employer about his gambling, and has found that working from home has given him the flexibility to pay attention to his health.
+Ryan told his employer about his gambling and has found that working from home has given him the flexibility to pay attention to his health.
 “There have been times in the middle of the day when I’ve gone into online recovery rooms just because I need to calm down.
 I need to stop thinking about gambling, and I need to speak to someone to do that.
 I wouldn’t have been able to do that at work,” he said.

-He has fully embraced building new relationships in the virtual world during lockdown, which he says have been “a lifesaver”.
+He has fully embraced building new relationships in the virtual world during the lockdown, which he says has been “a lifesaver”.
 Ryan is active in the Twitter recovery network and has started a podcast about recovery, All Bets Are Off, with like-minded people he met virtually to keep him busy outside of work.

 Like Ryan, Victoria found lockdown gave her time to reflect.
 “It just became very obvious to me that my home life wasn’t what I wanted it to be,” she said.
 She started attending online addiction groups, “just to listen”.
 “That really helped me.
-In the beginning if I had to walk into a room full of people, I don’t know if I’d have ever gone.
+In the beginning, if I had to walk into a room full of people, I don’t know if I’d have ever gone.
 It was nice to be able to sit in the background and not have to admit a problem straight away.”
 She believes that the 24-hour availability of online groups is also instrumental in her recovery.

 Why did I get sober for this?